JadenLar/JadenLar/README.md

 - 👋 Hi, I’m @JadenLar
 - 👀 I'm interested in Cybersecurity and many coding languages
-- 🌱 I’m currently learning Java devolopment
+- 🌱 I’m currently learning how to make a online casino :D
 - 📫 How to reach me ...
 - Instagram @jadenlarmour5
 - Twitter @jadenlarmour5